 When customers agree to share their software usage patterns, the trove of resulting data reveals important information, including which features and tools you understand well and use frequently—or don’t.
 We can process, summarize and visualize the data and give it back to you with added value to improve your work and learning.
 These insights often correspond to a specific professional skillset and your use (or non-use) of technologies can reveal strengths or weaknesses in your professional profile and help you plan your career.

 Technology evolves quickly.
 Students, educators, and all lifelong learners have to adapt just as quickly.
-This also means that technology providers must embrace newer, more effective methods of education.
+This also means that technology providers must embrace newer, more effective methods of education that promote intuitive learning.

 At Autodesk, preparing our customers for the future is key, helping them quickly learn applicable, transferable skills.
 Our customers are intelligent, sophisticated professionals and innovators who deserve intelligent, sophisticated software tools that are intuitive and easy to learn.
 Making our software as accessible as possible helps people of all skill levels spend less time learning software and more time creating the best design, engineering, and manufacturing solutions.